 - West Alaska, Arizona, California, Hawaii, Idaho, Montana, Nevada, Oregon, Utah, Washington, Wyoming

 The ITC Board of Directors

 ITC Board members are required to attend three face-to-face meetings.
 Meetings are held in November and February and in the summer.
 Board members meet in November in Washington, D.C. after the Association of American Community Colleges’ Council of Affiliated Councils and Commission meetings.
 The ITC chair attends AACC's Council of Affiliated Councils meeting.
-The ITC appoints a representative to serve on AACC’s Commission on Research, Technology and Emerging Trends and on AACC’s Commission on Academic, Student and Community Development.
+The ITC appoints a representative to serve on AACC’s Commission on Research, Technology and Emerging Trends.
 Board members meet in February before the annual eLearning conference.
-The board also meets for three days in the summer in conjunction with the ITC’s annual leadership academy.
+The ITC Board also meets for three days in the summer in conjunction with the ITC’s annual leadership academy.
 The location for the summer leadership academy and board meeting varies.
 Board members also participate in monthly audioconference calls.

 The ITC board of directors includes elected officers, six regional representatives, and appointed at large committee chairs.

 Past ITC Board Chairs

 |Sally Beaty||Southern California Consortium||1981-82|